Seafarer Health Risks

 7. Skin Conditions

-Prolonged exposure to saltwater, UV radiation, and harsh weather conditions can lead to various skin problems such as dermatitis, fungal infections, and even skin cancer.
-Without proper treatment, these conditions can worsen, affecting the seafarer’s ability to work and increasing the risk of further complications.
+Long exposure to saltwater, sun, and harsh weather can cause skin issues like dermatitis, fungal infections, and even skin cancer.
+Without treatment, these problems can worsen, impacting the seafarer’s ability to work.

 8. Dehydration and Heat Stroke